JonKragskow/nimbus_splash/docs/source/installation.rst

 Setting your Research Allocation ID
 -----------------------------------

-To select your Research Allocation ID, add the following environment variable in your nimbus ``~/.bashrc`` file and replace ``<name_here>`` with your Research Allocation ID.
+To select your Research Allocation ID, add the following environment variable in your `Nimbus` ``~/.bashrc`` file and replace ``<name_here>`` with your Research Allocation ID.

 .. code-block::